HyakuKaidankai/hyaku-dex-data-scraper/README.md

 ## Requirements

-This was developed using PowerShell 7.5.1.
-It probably wont work with older versions than 7, as the code makes use of ternary operators, which were introduced in 7.0.
+Because of ternary operator usage, this script requires PowerShell 7.0 or higher.
 If needed, changing them to good old `if` statements should be trivial.

 ## Usage